margo/specification/system-design/specification/specification-version-management.md

 - Adding metadata
 - Fixing incorrect behaviors (bugs)

-### Potential Breaking Change
+#### Potential Breaking Change

-The following types of changes would not result in a new API contract version in the specification, but may result in unexpected behavior if implementations do not handle them properly:
+The following are example changes not resulting in a new API contract version in the specification, but may result in unexpected behavior if implementations do not handle them properly:

 - Adding enumeration values
 - Changing defaults
 - Reordering fields
 - Changing error responses

 ## Release Cohesion Rule